Best All-Terrain Tires for Snow: 6 Picks for 2026

 Are studded tires better for ice than all-terrain tires?

-For frequent hard ice, studs can significantly improve traction.
+For frequent hard ice, studs can significantly improve grip where they are legal.
 Some all-terrain models offer studding options depending on tire size.
 If ice is common where you drive, verify stud compatibility or consider dedicated winter tires.

 Will all-terrain tires be noisy?

-More aggressive tread designs often increase road noise.
-Some A/T tires are designed to reduce hum, but you should expect a trade-off between maximum traction and quiet operation.
+More aggressive tread designs often create more road noise.
+Some A/T tires are designed to reduce hum, but you should expect a trade-off between maximum snow/off-road traction and quiet highway comfort.

 How early should I switch from summer tires?

-A common approach is switching when temperatures consistently drop and frost is likely.
-Cold-weather compounds matter, and snowcapable traction is only helpful if the tire is installed before conditions worsen.
+A common approach is switching before temperatures stay consistently low and before frost, snow, or freezing rain becomes regular.
+Snow-capable traction only helps if the tire is already installed before winter roads worsen.

-KO3 is the newer update and is designed to improve snow grip and tread-life behavior.
+KO3 is the newer update and is designed to improve wet and snow traction while keeping the rugged KO-series character.
 KO2 can still be a strong choice where KO3 sizes are limited, but compare availability for your exact tire size.

 ✅ Takeaway

-If you want one set that handles dirt, gravel, and winter weather, choose an all-terrain tire with 3PMSF certification, strong siping, and a tread design that clears snow efficiently.
-In 2026, the strongest overall winter-capable A/T options from this list are BFGoodrich KO2/KO3, Nokian Outpost A/T, Goodyear Wrangler DuraTrac, and then the value and comfort picks like Falken WildPeak A/T3W and Toyo Open Country A/T III.
+If you want one set of tires that can handle dirt, gravel, slush, and snow, choose an all-terrain tire with 3PMSF certification, strong siping, and a tread design that clears snow efficiently.
+In 2026, the strongest overall winter-capable A/T choices from this list are BFGoodrich KO3/KO2, the Nokian Outpost family, and Goodyear Wrangler DuraTrac for deep-snow and work-truck use.
+For a smoother daily-driving balance, the Toyo Open Country A/T III is a smart choice, while the General Grabber A/TX and Falken WildPeak A/T3W make sense for specific studdable or value-focused needs.